mark-watson/hy-lisp-python-book/manuscript/nlp.md

 ## Implementing the HyNLP Wrapper for the Python spaCy Library

-TBD

 We will generate two libraries (in files **nlp_lib.hy** and **coref_nlp_lib.hy**), the first is a general NLP library and the second that specifically solves the anaphora resolution, or coreference, problem.
 There are test programs for each library in the files **nlp_example.hy** and **coref_example.hy**.

-For a later example automatically generating Knowledge Graphs from text data, we will need the ability to find person, company, location, etc. names in text.
+For an example in a later chapter, we will use the library developed here to automatically generate Knowledge Graphs from text data, we will need the ability to find person, company, location, etc. names in text.
 We use spaCy here to do this.
 The types of named entities that spaCy is pre-trained that includes:

 - CARDINAL: any number that is not identified as a more specific type, like money, time, etc.
 - DATE